windmill-labs/windmilldocs/docs/core_concepts/11_persistent_storage/index.md

 ### Internal States

-Within Windmill, you can use Internal States as a way to persist states between executions of jobs.
+Within Windmill, you can use Internal States as a way to store a transient state - that can be represented as small JSON.

 [States](../3_resources_and_types/index.md#states) are actually resources (but excluded from the Workspace tab for clarity).
 They are used by scripts to keep data persistent between runs of the same script by the same trigger (schedule or user).